 Reports of Animal Abuse

 Any member of the college community who has specific concerns about the handling of animals in a particular protocol has the right, and the obligation, to submit their concern in writing to the Institutional Officer, the Chair of the IACUC, the Adjunct Veterinarian, or other Committee members.
-The College also makes available a phone number to call should the individual choose to remain anonymous.
-By calling 757-871-9581, calls to this number cannot be linked to a specific extension if the call originates from a campus phone.
+The College also makes available an email address, email@example.com, to enable reporting.

 Upon notification of a concern, the IACUC Chair along with the Adjunct Veterinarian, will initiate an investigation of the situation.
 They will report the allegation and their initial findings to the members of the Committee at a specially called meeting.
 The investigator involved will be invited to attend the meeting to present his/her view of the issue.
 The committee will then enter into a closed session to resolve the validity of any allegation and to determine the appropriate action.
 Such action may include a resolution that the allegation is unfounded, a change in protocol to eliminate the cause of concern, or in extreme cases, termination of a protocol.
 Results of the deliberation will be provided to the investigator and to the person making the initial allegation.
 In accordance with the Animal Welfare Act and the Assurance Statement of the College, all such proceedings will be reported in full to the responsible federal agencies.